Rocket from the Crypt discography: Singles

+"—" denotes singles that were released but did not chart.

 Vinyl singles

 Rocket from the Crypt released 22 singles during their career that were exclusive to the vinyl format.
 Most of these were released in limited numbers and were not distributed to radio stations for airplay, unlike the 6 singles which were released to promote specific songs from their studio albums.
 Many of the tracks from the vinyl singles were re-released on the All Systems Go compilation albums, as noted below.